Morcott: Businesses

 Until the early 2000s a Post Office and small shop was open in the village.
 Once this closed the village was mainly served by the two petrol stations locally, the social enterprise the Barrowden & Wakerley Community Shop, and local towns Uppingham, Oakham, and Stamford.
 The nearest cities are Peterborough to the east, and Leicester to the west, both accessible by train from Oakham.

 The White Horse Inn (currently (2022) closed) on Stamford Road is an historic coaching inn at the junction of Stamford Road and High Street and forms an attractive entrance to the east end of the village.
 It housed a plaque to 1982 Grand National winner Grittar, whose owner Frank Gilman lived in the parish.
 In the 21st century, changes in licence owners has seen it closed by Punch Taverns for long periods.
 A planning application for conversion of the former public house to residential use and the erection of four new dwellings was submitted in 2022.

-A long-term closure in the mid 2010s paved the way for redevelopment of the village's Little Chef, which was also closed even though it supported passing trade from the busy A47, two petrol stations, two garages, and a Travelodge (British company) hotel; giving the village a new cafe restaurant, the Country Lounge.
-The former Travelodge now operates as a Redwings Lodge.